-When you have multiple speakers connected, data is transmitted over that mesh network to tell one speaker to play, for example, Justin Timberlake's "Can't Stop the Feeling," in the kitchen and Counting Crows' "A Long December" in the family room.
+When you have multiple speakers connected, data is transmitted over that mesh network to tell one speaker to play, for example, Justin Timberlake's "Can't Stop the Feeling," in the kitchen and Maroon 5's "Sunday Morning" in the family room.
 And when you want one track to sync across all of the speakers in your home, again, that data is transferred over the mesh network.

 Sonos' network is proprietary to the company and, therefore, delivers an experience you won't see replicated anywhere else.

-To set up that mesh network, you have some options.
+To set up SonosNet, you have a few options.

 If you buy a Sonos Boost, however, the technology is slightly different.

-So, which is best?
-Both Standard and Boost can get the job done.
-However, Sonos recommends you choose Boost when you have a "tougher wireless environment" with a slew of devices connected to your network.
+So which is best?
+Both get the job done, but Sonos recommends using a Boost if you have a "tougher wireless environment" with a slew of devices connected to your network.
 In those cases, offloading your Sonos speakers to a separate Boost network might make for a better Sonos experience.

 One other note: Your controller app runs over your network whether you have a Standard or a Boost configuration.
 Your phone will never connect directly to SonosNet.